Yaqui: Pascua Yaqui Tribe

 Senator DeConcini introduced a federal recognition bill, S.1633 on June 7, 1977.
 After extensive hearings and consideration, it was passed by the Senate on April 5, 1978, and became public law, PL 95-375, on September 18, 1978.
 The law established a government-to-government relationship between the United States and the Pascua Yaqui Tribe, and gave reservation status to Pascua Yaqui lands.
 The Pascua Yaqui Tribe was the last Tribe recognized prior to the BIA Federal Acknowledgement Process established in 1978.

 In 2008, the Pascua Yaqui Tribe counted 11,324 voting members.

 Unrecognized organizations in the United States

 Many self-identified Yaqui descendants live throughout the Southwestern United States.
 There are also multiple unrecognized organizations that identify as Yaqui tribes.
-These include the Yaqui Nation of Southern California in Thousand Palms, California, the Yaquis of Southern California in Borrego Springs, California, and the Texas Band of Yaqui Indians, based in Lubbock, Texas.
-They are neither federally or state-recognized tribes.
-In 2015, the State of Texas passed SR 989, a congratulatory resolution honoring the Texas Band of Yaqui Indians.
+These include the Yaqui Nation of Southern California in Thousand Palms, California, and the Yaquis of Southern California in Borrego Springs, California.

+The Texas Band of Yaqui Indians (TBYI), based in Lubbock, Texas, is described by nonprofit directories as a cultural and community-development organization for Yaqui descendants.
+The National Conference of State Legislatures has stated that Texas has “no legal mechanism to recognize tribes” and does not list any state-recognized tribes for Texas, other state and federal publications explicitly refer to the Texas Band of Yaqui Indians as a state-recognized tribe or tribal government.
+A 2022 implementation plan from the Texas Governor’s Office for the STOP Violence Against Women Formula Grant Program states that “the two state recognized tribes are the Lipan Apache in south Texas, and the Yaqui in the panhandle of Texas” and that the Texas Band of Yaqui Indians “became a state recognized tribe in 2015”.
+An educational text for Texas schools similarly states that “the tribe received official recognition from the state of Texas in 2015” and identifies the group as the “modern Texas Band of Yaqui Indians”.
+In a 2025 consultation summary on the Safeguard Tribal Objects of Patrimony Act, the U.S. Bureau of Indian Affairs described “the Texas Band of Yaqui Indians” as “also state-recognized” when listing state-recognized tribal governments that participated in consultation.

+In 2015, the Texas Senate passed Senate Resolution 989, a congratulatory resolution honoring the Texas Band of Yaqui Indians.
+An educational publisher and several municipal and state planning documents subsequently treated this resolution as conferring state recognition on the group.